 Another viable option for the recovery of waste heat from the coffee torrefaction process is via an ORC system.
 The torrefaction process generally lasts 10 minutes after which the 'torrefied' coffee is extracted and the torrefaction air with coffee peel is discharged to a post burner.
-In the post burner, the coffee peel is further burnt to avoid emissions of coffee peels and the eventual flue gas exits the after-burner at around 350 °C and at a flow rate that varies linearly between 2,500 and 4,500 Nm/h in 10 minutes.
-This variability requires a thermal energy storage system (TES) in the form of a pressurized-water loop (or other technologies such as hot-oil loop), to recover the discharged heat from the flue gas; the flue gas is then discharged to the environment at a lower temperature of 120 °C. This pressurized-water loop acts as the heat source to the (subcritical and recuperative) ORC system, ensuring a constant availability of heat to the ORC system.
+In the post burner, the coffee peel is further burnt to avoid emissions of coffee peels and the eventual flue gas exits the after-burner at around 350 °C and at a flowrate of $4,500 \text{ Nm}^3/h$ ; the flue gas is discharged for a duration of about 15 seconds.
+Due to the intermittent nature of the flue gas discharge, a thermal energy storage system (TES) in the form of a pressurized-water loop (it is also possible to use a hot-oil loop here) is employed to recover the discharged heat from the flue gas; the flue gas is then discharged to the environment at a lower temperature of 120 °C. This pressurized-water loop acts as the heat source to the ORC system, ensuring a constant availability of heat to the ORC system.
 The schematic of the coffee torrefaction process with the ORC power system is shown in Fig. 3.
-A temporal energy balance around the heat recovery loop is described in Eqn (2), where $T{\rm hr}$ , $m{\rm hr}$ and $c{\rm p.hr}$ are the temperature, mass and specific heat capacity of the pressurized-water in the heat recovery loop. $\dot{Q}{\rm hr}(t)$ is the

-(fluctuating) rate of heat transfer from the flue gas to the heat recovery loop; the profile is provided in Fig. 3. $\dot{Q}{ORC}$ is the (constant) heat transfer rate from the pressurized-water stream to the ORC working fluid in the ORC evaporator.
-The thermal storage system is designed (by suitably modifying $m{\rm hr}$ and $\dot{m}{\rm hr}$ ) such that ~288 kW of heat is constantly supplied to the ORC system during the coffee torrefaction process.
-In all the heat exchangers, the minimum pinch temperature difference is assumed to be 10 °C.
+A temporal energy balance around the heat recovery loop is described in Eqns (2) and (3), where $T{\rm hr}$ , $m{\rm hr}$ and $c{\rm p,hr}$ are the temperature, mass and specific heat capacity of the pressurized-water in the heat recovery loop and $\dot{Q}{hr}(t)$ is the (intermittent) rate of heat transfer from the flue gas to the heat recovery loop. $\dot{Q}{ORC}$ is the (constant) heat transfer rate from the pressurized-water stream to the ORC working fluid in the ORC evaporator.
+The thermal storage system is designed (by suitably modifying $m{\rm hr}$ and $\dot{m}{\rm hr}$ ) such that the constant temperatures of the pressurized water are $T{hr,supply} = 120$ °C and $T{hr,return} = 90$ °C, and supplying ~350 kW to the ORC..
+The ORC system configuration is shown in Fig. 4; the system features an extra heat exchanger (the recuperator) to improve its thermal efficiency and power output.
+In all the heat exchangers, the minimum pinch temperature difference is assumed to be 10 °C, with all cycle processes assumed to be taking place at subcritical pressures due to the low heat source temperature.